Evangelical Lutheran Church in Tanzania: History

 The first Lutheran missionaries arrived in what was then German East Africa in 1887, when the Evangelical Missionary Society for East Africa (EMS), based in Berlin, Germany, established a missionary station at Kigamboni, Dar es Salaam.
 The second group of missionaries was also from Germany, entering via South Africa and settling in the Southern Highlands region of Tanzania.
 Similar missions from Germany continued to arrive in the region continuously throughout the end of the 19th century and the beginning of the 20th.
 This mission activity continued in spite of the interruption of the Hehe Wars in 1891, the Maji Maji Uprising of 1905–1907, World War I, and World War II.

 In 1938, seven Lutheran churches were loosely gathered into the Federation of Lutheran Churches in Tanganyika.
 The member churches then merged to become the Evangelical Lutheran Church in Tanzania.

-In 1964, Johannes Lilje, then presiding bishop of the United Evangelical Lutheran Church of Germany, consecrated Stefano Moshi, who had been elected as the first president of the newly formed church body and who had been an advocate for the establishment of episcopacy, as the first presiding bishop of the ELCT.
+In 1964, Johannes Lilje, then presiding bishop of the United Evangelical Lutheran Church of Germany, consecrated Stefano Moshi, who had been elected as the first presiding bishop of the newly formed church body and who had been an advocate for the establishment of episcopacy, as the first presiding bishop of the ELCT.

+Bengt Sundkler, who was consecrated as a bishop in the Church of Sweden by Gunnar Hultgren at Uppsala Cathedral on 2 April 1961, was elected as the Bishop of Bukoba in the Evangelical Lutheran Church of Buhaya (a predecessor body to the ELCT) in June 1960.
+Sundkler, on 16 December 1984, consecrated Josiah Kibira as bishop at Bukoba Evangelical-Lutheran Cathedral and Kibira reigned as the bishop of the North-Western Diocese of the Evangelical Lutheran Church in Tanzania until 2000, later becoming the president of the Lutheran World Federation.
+It is through the consecration of Kibira by Sundkler that apostolic succession from the Church of Sweden (in the line of Peder Månsson) was transmitted to the ELCT.